 It takes quite a lot of notes before I’m happily drafting a piece of writing.
 But I’m not really sure what the ideal number of notes would be to create a certain length of finished work, and I suspect there isn’t really a definitive way to know that.

 That said, I heard an interview with Charles Duhigg (author of Supercommunicators), where he mentioned that while writing a book he makes 200-300 notes on index cards prior to writing each chapter.
 (Link - 32 minutes onwards).
-That may seem like a lot, but each of these notes may contain just a few words.

 Meanwhile, for each book he reads, author Robert Greene writes very approximately ten notes:

 “After going through several dozen books, I might have three hundred cards, and from those cards I see patterns and themes that coalesce into hardcore chapters.
 I can then thumb through the cards and move them around at will.
 For many reasons I find this an incredible way to shape a book.”
-(Source)
+(Source).

 When to stop writing notes and start writing drafts